N5AU IS the QSL manager for: VP2E, VP2EC, VP2EH, VP2EW. (These 4 callsigns only) QSL to: N5AU Box 842 Rockwall, Texas 75087 USA.

 You may also use any QSL service (or any other method) that includes a SASE or a SAE and return postage.
 All logs are computerized and QSLing starts immediately upon return to the USA.
 If you are in the log and provide valid return postage in the correct amount, you will certainly get a card. (assuming the post office delivers it back to you properly) If you are not in the log, you will receive your SASE back notifying you of this.
 You can check for good QSO's at the ARRL LOTW site prior to sending QSL requests to avoid wasted postage.
 Please be patient as we normally stay for many weeks if not months, and there will be NO QSLing until we return.
 Sending duplicate QSL requests costs you more and slows down the entire process for everyone.
 Please QRX until the notice is posted above stating all QSL's received are now "in the mails", and then wait at least 2 weeks more for mail delivery time before assuming yours is "lost".
 It probably isn't.

-We have finished uploading the VP2E and VP2EC and VP2EH logs for all QSO's through Apr 30, 2013 into the ARRL LogBook of the World (LOTW).
+We have finished uploading the VP2E and VP2EC and VP2EH logs for all QSO's into the ARRL LogBook of the World (LOTW).
+The last valid QSO in the VP2EC log is on March 24, 2013.
 This will allow confirmation of all VP2E and VP2EC and VP2EH contacts without the extra expense of obtaining written QSL cards.
 Please see the ARRL LOTW website for further details.
 If you are not presently a LOTW user, you should investigate it.
 It is a much faster, cheaper and better way of collecting confirmations for all the DXCC awards.
 VP2E and VP2EC and VP2EH paper QSL's will always be available under the guidelines listed above.

 Prior to Jan 1, 1998, the callsign "VP2E" was routinely issued (as a contest callsign only) to any visiting group requesting it.
 This has been the source of much confusion as there are many previous QSL managers for these operations.
 Here are some of the previous VP2E operations we have heard about and possible QSL routes: (no guarantees!)